 + PRACTICAL · HDB

-The app is the digital equivalent of the paper Defects Feedback Form available at the Building Service Centre (BSC).
-Both produce the same outcome: a defect list submitted to HDB with a reference number, which BSC uses to schedule the joint inspection with the contractor.
+Both routes produce the same outcome: a defect list lodged with HDB, which the BSC uses to schedule the joint inspection with the project contractor.

-Why submit via the app rather than paper
+Why submit online rather than at the counter

 The walkthrough